awslabs/specctl/README.md

 For Kubernetes to ECS conversion, `specctl` can read and convert Kubernetes objects either from Kubernetes YAML specification files or from Kubernetes clusters.
 The tool uses [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) to create all the necessary AWS resources needed to run services and tasks on ECS.

 For ECS to Kubernetes, `specctl` can read and convert ECS and related AWS objects from an AWS account where the ECS cluster is running.
 Once the Kubernetes YAML specifications are generated, you can simply use `kubectl` on the generated spec.

+**New** Check out initial version of [Docker Compose to Kubernetes YAML](./specctl/dc2k8s/README.md) support.

 ### Getting Started
 * Install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)